0. What is a Workflow Diagram?

 Because there is no subject to draw.
 The Workflow you are going to draw seems like ‘a horse’ or like ‘a car’, or like ‘a temple’.
-You can’t draw a picture of something you don’t know how it looks like.
+You can’t draw a picture of something when you don’t know what it looks like.

 Can a business be done without a Workflow (rule)?
-Yes, it can.
+Well, yes, it can.
 All I can say is that humans are just amazing…

 3-2.
 Wondering about the granularity of the process

-“Wondering about the granularity of the process” should be let to the experts.
+“Wondering about the granularity of the process” is a phrase that should be spoken by the experts.

 3-3.
 Wondering about the range of exceptions

 Here also, as a principle, those exceptions that occur rarely should be omitted.
 There will be no end if you try to draw all the exception handling that occur rarely.
 And the more you do it, the harder it will be to see the whole.
-On the other hand even as I say this, for important businesses, there is a way to think about contingency plans (contingency procedures).
-Even if they rarely occur, when they do, you would want to switch them as soon as possible.
+On the other hand even as I say this, for important businesses, there is a way to think about contingency plans or procedures.
+Even if they rarely occur, when they do, you would want to address them as soon as possible.

-4. The way to draw a “Workflow chart”
+4. The way to draw a “Workflow diagram”

-The Workflow chart must be easily maintained.
-The Workflow chart must be convenient for everyone who uses it.
-The Workflow chart must have a good effect for the company.
+The Workflow diagram must be easily maintained, it must be convenient for everyone who uses it, and it must have a good effect on the company.

 4-1.
 Changes in the sophistication of IT tools

-Of course, I want use IT tools.
+Of course, I want to use IT tools.
 Computers are great!

 Since 2000, the beginning of the 21st century, Information Technology has been developed based on the idea to “Leave data exchange on the business to the computer”.
-Even since the 20th century, ‘Workflow Systems’, were greatly advanced by IT.
-Although it is not widely recognized, it is called “BPM System”.
+Even since the 20th century ‘Workflow Systems’ have existed.
+Now those have been greatly advanced by IT, and although it is not widely recognized it is called “BPM System”.

 The concept is simple.
-It is devised so that if you instruct the business rules in the Workflow chart, etc. To the computer, the computer mediates the exchange of data between humans.
-That is, the computer determines “what the next step is” and “whom should this issue go to”, and designates the work appropriately.
+It is devised so that if you instruct the computer in the business rules in the Workflow diagram, etc., the computer mediates the exchange of data between humans.
+That is, the computer determines “what the next step is”, “to whom should this issue go”, and designates the work appropriately.
 For example, someone creates a quote and registers it on the computer, the computer asks the boss ‘to check and to approve it’.
 And if someone writes a manuscript in Japanese and registers it on the computer, the computer asks the translator ‘to translate this into English’.

-It doesn’t matter if it is 100 or 1000, the computer handles the progress of all the work in the company, and designates the tasks one after another.
+It doesn’t matter if it is 100 or 1000 tasks, the computer handles the progress of all the work in the company and designates the tasks one after another.
 It might sound bad, but human labor becomes “a piece of gear”.
 The computer brings the work, humans do as they are told.

 4-2.
 Changes of the International Standard Notation

-If possible, the Workflow chart must be maintained easily.
+If possible, the Workflow diagram should be easy to maintain.

-Since 2000, a format of BPMN has been decided as the way of drawing the Workflow chart, in conjunction with the “changes in the sophistication of the IT tool”.
+Since 2000, a format of BPMN has been decided as the way of drawing the Workflow diagram, in conjunction with the “changes in the sophistication of the IT tools”.
 Although the format itself is evolving, it has become the de facto standard.
 It was led by IBM, Oracle, Microsoft and other major IT companies.
-And, as expected, it is rational enough to be understood by both, humans and computers.
-(Questetra is not the only one who proposes this format.)
+And, as expected, it is rational enough to be understood by both humans and computers.
+(Questetra is not the only organization who proposes this format.)

 4-3.
 Changes in the Process Owner’s Mind